Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$

-Before pursuing this, we finish our discussion of the paramagnon by showing its linewidth, $\gamma_{\rm m} ({\vec Q})/2$ obtained from the DHO profile \cite{lamsal}, in Fig.~\ref{fig3n}(b).
-It varies by a factor of 2 from the zone center to the zone edge and its ${\vec Q}$-average suggests a weakly increasing trend as the system becomes more confined, as we show in Fig.~\ref{fig3n}(e).
-However, the primary message of Fig.~\ref{fig3n}(e) is how little the linewidth changes across the heterostructure series.
+Before pursuing this, we finish our discussion of the paramagnon linewidth shown in Fig.~\ref{fig3n}(b).
+This varies by a factor of 2 from the zone center to the zone edge, but its ${\vec Q}$-average changes remarkably little with the degree of confinement across the heterostructure series, as we show in Fig.~\ref{fig3n}(e).
 While hybridization with the TiO$_2$ layers and effective doping of the interfacial IrO$_2$ layers cannot be excluded as factors contributing to the strong damping, at minimum our $m = 10$ sample has rather few interfacial layers and thus one expects that the right-hand side of Fig.~\ref{fig3n}(e) provides a good estimate of the intrinsic damping in bulk \SIO.
-As a further probe of possible interfacial effects, in Fig.~\ref{fig3n}(d) we show the average magnetic intensity normalized to the total spectral intensity, and find only a very weak decreasing trend that approaches saturation.
+As a further probe of possible interfacial effects, in Fig.~\ref{fig3n}(d) we show the average magnetic intensity normalized to the total spectral intensity, and again find no meaningful change.
 This result constitutes one of our most important indicators that all the features we observe are intrinsic to the \SIO~system, as distinct modes of the interfacial IrO$_2$ layers would be expected to scale as $1/m$.

 Turning now to the orbital excitation, we apply the same DHO analysis to extract the energy and linewidth.
-Figure \ref{fig4n}(a) shows that this excitation forms a broad and dispersive mode with a bandwidth of 150 meV, conventionally described as a ``spin-orbit exciton'' (SOE) \cite{Kim2012,Kim2014Excitonic,Gretarsson2019,Zimmermann2023,Wang2024}.
-In Fig.~\ref{fig4n}(a) it is difficult to discern any change in its dispersion caused by the confinement.
-As one might anticipate from Fig.~\ref{fig2n}, the linewidth of the SOE is very high, and Fig.~\ref{fig4n}(b) shows that it also has the same factor-2 change as a function of ${\vec Q}$ shown by the damping of the paramagnon [Fig.~\ref{fig3n}(b)].
-In this case we note a systematic trend towards a larger linewidth as the confinement is removed, quantified in Fig.~\ref{fig4n}(c), which is opposite to the behavior of the paramagnon and presumably reflects the progressive delocalization of electrons contributing to the relevant scattering processes.
+Figure \ref{fig4n}(a) shows that this excitation forms a broad and dispersive mode with a bandwidth of 100 meV, conventionally described as a ``spin-orbit exciton'' (SOE) \cite{Kim2012,Kim2014Excitonic,Gretarsson2019,Zimmermann2023,Wang2024}.
+In Fig.~\ref{fig4n}(a) it is difficult to discern much change in its dispersion caused by the confinement.
+As one might anticipate from Fig.~\ref{fig2n}, the linewidth of the SOE is very high, and Fig.~\ref{fig4n}(b) shows that, like the damping of the paramagnon [Fig.~\ref{fig3n}(b)] it also varies by 80-120 meV as a function of ${\vec Q}$.
+In this case we note a systematic trend towards a larger linewidth as the confinement is removed, quantified in Fig.~\ref{fig4n}(c), which contrasts with the behavior of the paramagnon and presumably reflects the progressive delocalization of electrons contributing to the relevant scattering processes.